AMDA alumni create. They are artists, professionals in every performance medium. They

 videos will be uploaded weekly, so check back regularly.

-Frequently, AMDA is able to provide practice space for alumni to prepare for auditions.
+Frequently, AMDA is able to provide practice space and rehearsal support for alumni to prepare for auditions.
 Alumni must be cleared for campus access and possess a valid Alumni ID to visit campus.
 View on-campus policies and learn more about the campus access clearance process here.

 Get Career Guidance When You Need It

 As you begin to transform your unique talents into a rewarding career as an AMDA graduate, we'll be there for you

 every step of the way.
 On our website, you can find many career resource links to help you make the most of the

 artistic foundation you worked so hard to build at AMDA.

 Previously, graduation day was the day when millions of young adults lost their health insurance, making them one

 of the most vulnerable groups of Americans in the health insurance market.
 The new health reform law allows most